 Name of Meeting Anzali Wetland Ecological Management Project 1 st workshop Place Dehkadeh-Saheli Date 28/Nov/2008 Note- taker Mozhgan NADERI Participants (List of participants is attached) Distributed documents Discussion Opening Speech Mr. Zolfinejhad (General Director of Gilan DOE) greeted and welcomed to every body.
-He asked all o to have integrated cooperation during project period cooperate to return the wetland to its previous natural Mr. Asan Bagherzadeh (from GRWB-MOE) gave of time.
-He c ecosystem. leclared every body shoul Mr.Tanimoto and Dr. Driver (from JICA Team) ga ve their preser ntation.
-Question/Answer/Recommendation Dr.Filizadeh (CEP Project) said: JICA has collected some information about Anzali w experts started a 2-year project in order to execute important goal is to conserve the wetland.
-JICA ter Anzali wetland has been affected by phisio-chem factors which damage the wetland.
-The usual way sampling, analyzing and then we remove everythin management and the responsible stakeholders are de best way.
-We don't have developed environmenta agricultural pesticide and herbicide to farmers.
-Educa for one or two areas but for all over the country.
-Ecotourism is a hot discussion subject in which env We also have some construction damages such as br wetland ecosystem.
-Parallel to JICA experts, we have some Iranian exp which have been selected to cooperate.
-Our goal is the result of studies and experiences with theirs.
-C want to determine an integrated management plan.
-W We want to adapt our area to country development pl If everybody has any question or recommendation, p experts.
+He asked all organizations and stakeholders and NGOs to have integrated cooperation during project period of time.
+He declared every body should cooperate to return the wetland to its previous natural ecosystem.
+Mr. Asan Bagherzadeh (from GRWB-MOE) gave his presentation Mr.Tanimoto and Dr. Driver (from JICA Team) gave their presentation.
+Question/Answer/Recommendation Dr.Filizadeh (CEP Project) said: JICA has collected some information about Anzali wetland during last proje experts started a 2-year project in order to execute some management primportant goal is to conserve the wetland.
+JICA team has an ecological Anzali wetland has been affected by phisio-chemical impacts.
+We must factors which damage the wetland.
+The usual way in our country is to consampling, analyzing and then we remove everything in the libraries.
+If we management and the responsible stakeholders are determined, we can achieve the way.
+We don't have developed environmental education system.
+Agricultural pesticide and herbicide to farmers.
+Education plan must be in proposed for one or two areas but for all over the country.
+Ecotourism is a hot discussion subject in which environmental resources of the wetland ecosystem. gement projects.
+The most cological management plan.
+We must recognize those by is to collect information, aries.
+If we have a directed can achieve the goal in the system.
+MOJA itself give st be in public form not just sources must be conserved.
+Etting which can damage the Parallel to JICA experts, we have some Iranian experts which have been selected to cooperate.
+Our goal is to j the result of studies and experiences with theirs.
+Our want to determine an integrated management plan.
+We want to adapt our area to country development plan.
+If everybody has any question or recommendation, plea experts.
 We can use JICA experts' consultation.
-Mr masoomi(from Iran Wetlands Conservation pr JICA experts focused on the wetland itself.
-I want to without considering the watershed and basins. e some manage am has an eco- ical impacts. in our country g in the librate termined, we al education station plan mus- ation plan mus- ridge construct erts including to join the JIC pur goal is not lease tell me roject): gement projects.
-The most ological management plan We must recognize those y is to collect information ries.
-If we have a directed can achieve the goal in the system.
-MOJA itself gives to be in public form not just sources must be conserved ting which can damage the young, educated member CA expert.
-We must merge t to know the wetland.
-We to prevent people growing and I will transfer to JIC.
+Mr masoomi(from Iran Wetlands Conservation projection JICA experts focused on the wetland itself.
+I want to know without considering the watershed and basins. oin the JIG goal is no don't want se tell me CA expert.
+We must merge to know the wetland.
+We to prevent people growing. and I will transfer to JICA